 grace the gift of God, given to us without our meriting it.
-Sanctifying grace fills us with God's life and makes it possible for us to always be his friends.
+Sanctifying grace fills us with God's life and makes it possible for us always to be his friends.
 Grace is the Holy Spirit alive in us, helping us live out our Christian vocation.
 Grace helps us live as God wants us to.

-Great Commandment Jesus' commandment that we are to love both God and our neighbor as we love ourselves.
+Great Commandment Jesus' commandment that we are to love God and to love our neighbor as we love ourselves.
 Jesus tells us that this commandment sums up everything taught in the Old Testament.